beancount/docs/docs/index.md

 [<span class="underline">Health care Expenses</span>](health_care_expenses.md) (incomplete): A not-quite finished document explaining how to handle the sequence of health care expenses for in and out of network providers in the USA.

+[<span class="underline">Calculating Portolio Returns</span>](calculating_portolio_returns.md): How to compute portfolio returns from a Beancount ledger.
+This describes work done in an experimental script and the process that was involved in extracting the correct data for it.

 Documentation for Developers<a id="documentation-for-developers"></a>
 ---------------------------------------------------------------------